rubenwardy/minetest_modding_book/_en/quality/luacheck.md

 }
 ```

-Next you'll need to test that it works by running LuaCheck.
+Next, you'll need to test that it works by running LuaCheck.
 You should get a lot
-less errors this time.
-Starting at the first error you get, either modify the
+fewer errors this time.
+Starting at the first error you get, modify the code to
-configuration to take it into account, or if there's a bug then fix it - take
+remove the issue, or modify the configuration if the code is correct.
+See the list
-a look at the list below.
+below.

 ### Troubleshooting